 Respond to Online Reviews

-By responding to your customers’ online reviews, addressing negative feedback, and showing appreciation for positive reviews, you can strengthen your restaurant’s online reputation on review sites and social media.
+Make sure you respond to your customers’ online reviews, address negative feedback, and show appreciation for positive reviews.
+This helps strengthen your restaurant’s online reputation on review sites and social media.
 Review response also shows potential customers how your management handles criticism online.